mau-p/LogicalWerewolves/docs/index.md

 little girl, who can see the werewolves with a probability $p_{sw}$.
 Additionally, every agent $a$ has a reliability score $r_a$.
 The game has two phases: the day and night phase.
 The phases follow each other consecutively, starting from the night phase.
-During the night phase the werewolves kill the villager with the highest reliability score.
+The game ends when the amount of werewolves becomes equal to the amount of villagers, or when the villagers have voted away all werewolves.

+### Night phase
+During the night phase, the werewolfs vote which villager they should kill.
+Voting happens based on the beliefs that each werewolf has in the sense that they always vote for the agent they deem the most reliable.
+The little girl can spot the werewolfs during the night, and additionally the werewolves can spot the little girl peeking during the night.

+### Day phase
 During the day phase all agents vote on an agent to vote off.
-The werewolves vote for a random villager, while the villagers vote for the agent with the lowest reliability score.
-If the little girl saw the werewolves, she votes for a random werewolf; Otherwise she follows the villager voting strategy.
-The game ends when there are no werewolves or no villagers left.
-Below we show a flowchart of the game.
+Each werewolf will vote for the villager that has the highest reliability score in their own beliefs.
+Villagers and the little girl will always vote for the agent with the lowest reliability score in their own beliefs.

 | ![flowchart](assets/images/flowchart.png) |
 |:--:|
 | Figure 1: a flowchart of the game The Werewolves of Millers Hollow |

+## Agents
+The basic agent is initialized with the following items:
+- A unique ID to identify the agent
+- The total number of agents $m$
+- The beliefs of the agent $B_m$

+Additionally, each agent has access to a set of custom methods
+- create_beliefs: generates a list with random beliefs of size $m$ about the other agents.
+Reliability of other agents is randomly generated where reliability score $r_m \in [-1, 0, 1]$.
+- tie_argmin: takes as input a dictionary of beliefs, returns the ID of the agent with the lowest reliability score for agent $m$.
+In case of ties, returns a random ID from the list of lowest reliability scores.
+- tie_argmax: takes as input a dictionary of beliefs, returns the ID of the agent with the highest reliability score for agent $m$.
+In case of ties, returns a random ID from the list of highest reliability scores.
+### Werewolf
+A werewolf agent inherits from the basic agent, and has the following additions:
+- Sets the beliefs about itself to $-1000000$ to avoid suicide or self-voting
+- A vote method that returns the value from tie_argmax

+### Villager
+A villager agent inherits from the basic agent, and has the following additions:
+- Sets the beliefs about itself to $+1000000$ to avoid self-voting
+- A vote method that returns the value from tie_argmin

+### Little girl
+A little girl agent inherits from the basic agent, and has the following additions:
+- Sets the beliefs about itself to $+1000000$ to avoid self-voting
+- A discovery probability $p_{sw}$ that regulates the chance that the little girl spots a werewolf during the night
+- A vote method that returns the value from tie_argmin
+- A look_overnight method that allows the little girl to peak at the werewolves during the night with the discovery probability.
+If the little girl spots a werewolf, the beliefs about this werewolf are set to $-100000$ such that the girl will always vote for this werewolf after spotting them

 ## Formal model
 The formal model of our simulation is as follows: